 In light of what happened at Sandy Hook Elementary, it’s time to rethink some laws.
 Not just gun laws, but laws across the board.
 The issue of mass shootings is much bigger than firearms.

 As things stand, many people believe that guns and ammo must be banned, calling those who disagree loonies and crazies.
 But that is missing the bigger picture.
 Making guns illegal or impossible to obtain for everyone will not reduce crime.
-It may curb mass shootings, but crime elsewhere may be boosted.
+It may curb mass shootings, but crime elsewhere could be boosted.
 Gangs may take advantage.
-The country may be destabilized as Second Amendment champions move in to defend their favorite piece of legislation, justifiably or not.
+The country may destabilize as Second Amendment champions move in to defend their favorite piece of legislation, justifiably or not.

 In other words, the opportunity cost may be too great and the blowback not worth it.

 The onus lies elsewhere, beyond gun laws, on the media attention given to sick psychos like Adam Lanza.
 This attention is staggering and counterproductive.
-The current way of reporting crimes is hazardous, cancerous and conducive to more crime, partially fueling the impulse of sickos like him to commit heinous deeds, so that they may get their fifteen minutes in the sun.
+The current way of reporting crimes is hazardous, cancerous and conducive to more crime, partially fueling the impulse of sickos like him to commit heinous deeds so that they may get their fifteen minutes.

-It should not be so.
-The sun should not be shining on Adam Lanza or any other such murderer.
+It shouldn’t be so.
+The media spotlight should not be shining on Adam Lanza or any other such murderer.
 We need to make sure of that.
-Seeking the limelight is something homicidal psychos have to be deprived of.
+The public’s attention is something homicidal psychos have to be deprived of.
 Neither fame nor infamy should be the result of their actions.
 The only reward for them should be ignominy.

 Kudos to him.
-In an age where celebrity is everything, this celebrated actor has employed his reach in its fullest capacity in order to make a point.
+In an age where celebrity is everything, this celebrated actor has employed his reach in its fullest capacity to make a point.